felipeLeao18/felipeLeao18/README.md

 - 😄 Pronouns: HE/HIM

-- 🔭 I am working as a backend developer at a Brazilian EdTech company called Tindin educaçao & finanças
+- 🔭 I am working as a backend developer at a Brazilian  LogTech company called CargOn

 - 👯 I’m looking to collaborate on Open Source Projects